Steve Sheinkin

-Steve Sheinkin is an American author of suspenseful history books for young adults.
+Steve Sheinkin (born 1968) is an American author of suspenseful history books for young adults.
 A former textbook writer, Sheinkin began writing full-time nonfiction books for young readers in 2008.
 His work has been praised for making historical information more accessible.

 Rabbi Harvey

 Sheinkin has written and illustrated three fictional graphic novels about Rabbi Harvey, a fictional Jewish rabbi who also functions as an Old West sheriff, using Jewish rabbinical wisdom to solve problems usually solved with firearms in the fictional Rocky Mountain town of Elk Spring, Colorado.
 The books, which were published through Jewish Lights Publishing, consist of The Adventures of Rabbi Harvey, Rabbi Harvey Rides Again, and Rabbi Harvey vs. the Wisdom Kid.
 The eclectic stories, which combine Jewish legends and frontier legends, sprung from Sheinkin's own eclectic childhood as a Jewish-American boy raised on both Jewish folktales and American Westerns.
 The character of Rabbi Harvey also contains elements of the author's own father, David Sheinkin.